The BFD | Today in Rock History

 Today in Rock History:

+Born today 1949, Gene Simmons (Chaim Witz) songwriter, bassist and singer with Kiss.

-Born today in 1905, singer, songwriter and guitarist Arthur “Big Boy” Crudup.
+Born today in 1950, Willy DeVille (William Paul Borsey Jr) singer, songwriter and guitarist with Mink Deville and solo.

-Born today in 1928 (or possibly 1930), Jackie Brenston rock pioneer, songwriter, singer and saxophonist with Ike Turner.
+Born today in 1951, Rob Halford songwriter and singer with Judas Priest and Halford.

-Born today in 1938, David Freiberg bassist, keyboardist and singer with Quicksilver Message Service, Jefferson Airplane and Jefferson Starship.
+Born today in 1952, Geoff Downes songwriter and keyboardist with The Buggles, Asia and Yes.

-Born today in 1943, John Cipollina singer and guitarist with Quicksilver Messenger Service.
+Born today in 1954, Elvis Costello (Declan MacManus) singer, songwriter and multi-instrumentalist with his group The Attractions and solo.

-Born today in 1945, Ken Hensley singer, songwriter, multi-instrumentalist and producer with several acts including Uriah Heap and Blackfoot.
+Born today in 1955, John McGeoch guitarist with several bands including Magazine and Siouxsie and the Banshees.

+Today in 1960 The Shadows went to number 1 in the UK with ”Apache”.

-Born today in 1947, Jim Fox drummer and organist with The James Gang.
+Born today in 1962, Vivian Campbell songwriter and guitarist with several groups including Dio and Def Leppard.

+Today in 1975, Bruce Springsteen released his third album “ Born to Run”.

 Please feel free to share this article to a social media platform of your choice.
 Help keep rock alive!